m653l/Assignment/README.md

   - Deploy the changes to the Azure App Service

 ## Deploying in Azure
+### The application is currently available on: https://assigment-interview-api.azurewebsites.net/swagger/index.html
 What is required:
   - App Service Web App configured with Code Publishing Model for .NET 8 (LTS)
   - The Azure Database for PostgreSQL server